Rconybea/xo-umbrella2/docs/examples.rst

 Scale conversion triggered by arithmetic
 ----------------------------------------

-In representing a particular quantity, xo-unit uses at most one scale for each :term:`basis dimension` associated with the unit for that quantity.
+When representing a particular quantity, xo-unit uses at most one scale for each :term:`basis dimension` associated with the unit for that quantity.
 When an arithmetic operator encounters basis units involving two different scales, the operator will adopt the scale provided by the left-hand argument: